AMLeng/incremental_c_compiler_tests/README.md

 # Write a C Compiler!

 This is a set of C test programs to help you write your own compiler.
-They were written to accompany [this tutorial](https://norasandler.com/2017/11/29/Write-a-Compiler.html).
+They were originally written to accompany [this tutorial](https://norasandler.com/2017/11/29/Write-a-Compiler.html), but I (Alec Leng) have forked them to implement a C compiler with slightly different stages than the original tutorial (see my repository [here](https://github.com/AMLeng/IncrementalC)).

+Right now, I have implemented up through stage 3.

+## Stage Differences
+* Stages 1 through 3 are the same
+* I insert an additional stage 4

 ## Usage